GStreamer/gstreamer/markdown/tutorials/basic/streaming.md

 The only special thing this tutorial does is react to certain messages;
-therefore, the initialization code is very simple and should be self-explanative by now.
+therefore, the initialization code is very simple and should be self-explanatory by now.
 The only new bit is the detection of live
 streams:

 ``` c